caseyg/awesome/TOPICS.md

 *   [discourse/discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.

 *   [diaspora/diaspora](https://github.com/diaspora/diaspora) - A privacy-aware, distributed, open source social network.

-## indieweb

-*   [rknightuk/slashpages](https://github.com/rknightuk/slashpages) - A guide to common pages you can add to your website

-*   [aaronpk/Quill](https://github.com/aaronpk/Quill) - 🖋 A Micropub client for creating posts

-*   [dupunkto/pubb](https://github.com/dupunkto/pubb) - Website engine that explores ways to blend websites, social media and collaboration on the Web, by implementing open standards.

-*   [MaybeThisIsRu/smix-eleventy-starter](https://github.com/MaybeThisIsRu/smix-eleventy-starter) - A standards-respecting starter kit for Eleventy.
-Go Indie.

-*   [voxpelli/webpage-micropub-to-github](https://github.com/voxpelli/webpage-micropub-to-github) - Self-hosteable Micropub endpoint that publishes to Jekyll by committing to GitHub

-*   [snarfed/granary](https://github.com/snarfed/granary) - 💬 The social web translator

-*   [getindiekit/indiekit](https://github.com/getindiekit/indiekit) - The little Node.js server with all the parts needed to publish content to your personal website and share it on social networks.

-*   [indieweb/indiewebify-me](https://github.com/indieweb/indiewebify-me) - Tools to help you get the best out of your indieweb site

-*   [snarfed/bridgy-fed](https://github.com/snarfed/bridgy-fed) - 🌉 A bridge between decentralized social networks

-*   [aaronpk/Meetable](https://github.com/aaronpk/Meetable) - an event listing website

-*   [tweetback/tweetback](https://github.com/tweetback/tweetback) - Take ownership of your Twitter data and get your tweets back

-*   [dg01d/nanopub](https://github.com/dg01d/nanopub) - MicroPub support for Static Blog Engine

-## micropub

-*   [aaronpk/Quill](https://github.com/aaronpk/Quill) - 🖋 A Micropub client for creating posts

-*   [voxpelli/webpage-micropub-to-github](https://github.com/voxpelli/webpage-micropub-to-github) - Self-hosteable Micropub endpoint that publishes to Jekyll by committing to GitHub

-*   [getindiekit/indiekit](https://github.com/getindiekit/indiekit) - The little Node.js server with all the parts needed to publish content to your personal website and share it on social networks.

-*   [cleverdevil/indiepaper](https://github.com/cleverdevil/indiepaper) - A "read later" service for the IndieWeb using Micropub

-*   [dg01d/nanopub](https://github.com/dg01d/nanopub) - MicroPub support for Static Blog Engine

 ## p3k